RingsNetwork/rings-wasm-p2p/README.md

 # TL;DR

-This example shows how rings network works in wasm and browser envirement.
+This example shows how rings network (https://github.com/RingsNetwork/rings-node) works with wasm in browser envirement.
+In the example, you can create arbitrary nodes, and connect them together by manually SDP handshaking or by relay handshaking.

-This example is using Rings-node v0.3.0
+This example is using Rings-node v0.3.0, you can visit it via:

 https://rings.rs/rings-wasm-p2p/